Data-Informed Policymaking

 - Jing Huang, Doctoral Student, University of Florida

-Measuring and Mapping Childcare Access in Alabama (Past)
+Measuring and Mapping Childcare Access in Alabama

 The Center’s early childhood policy research group serves as a resource to others in developing protocols and systems for the receipt, curation and analysis of statewide administrative data.
 In this project, we helped to address the research needs of the Alabama Department of Human Resources.
 Through a partnership with Dr. Alison Hooper from the University of Alabama (UA), the team helped to identify the adequacy of data sources used to conduct analyses.
 The data collected through this study assisted UA researchers in conducting analyses to describe child care access across Alabama with a specific focus on families who use the state’s child care subsidy program.